autorope/donkeydocs/docs/parts/actuators.md

         "THROTTLE_REVERSE_PWM": 220,            # pwm value for max reverse throttle
     }
 ```
+> NOTE: the pwm values (`STEERING_LEFT_PWM`, etc.) differ from car to car and are derived by running the calibration procedure.
+See [Calibrate your Car](http://docs.donkeycar.com/guide/calibrate/)

 > See [pins](pins.md) for a detailed discussion of pin providers and pin specifiers.